Black Canyon of the Gunnison landscape above canyon trout water

 Use RiverReports and USGS 09128000 below the Gunnison Tunnel as the primary canyon flow reference.

 Rules depend on the exact reach.
-NPS lists catch-and-release for rainbows and specific brown trout rules in its park reach, so verify current regulations before fishing.
+NPS lists catch-and-release for rainbows and specific brown trout rules in its park reach, so verify current rules before fishing.

 Bring midges, BWOs, caddis, stonefly nymphs, PMDs, terrestrials, dry-droppers, and streamers.